syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 * [CellRightTapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellRightTapped) : Called when a right-click mouse gesture has been recognized on a cell.

 ### CellTapped event
-This event will be triggered while tapping a cell in the DataGrid.
+This event will be triggered while tapping a cell in the [.NET MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).
 This event has the [DataGridCellTappedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCellTappedEventArgs.html) as arguments.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}